AimanMadan/SingleClickUpload/README.md

-Here's the updated `README.md` file with the included section to showcase the GUI:
+Here's the updated `README.md` file with the included section to showcase the GUI using the provided image URL:

 ---